Les Misérables (2012 film): Cast

 Colm Wilkinson and Frances Ruffelle, two of the original cast members involved in the West End and Broadway productions of the English version (as Jean Valjean and Éponine, respectively), make appearances.
 Wilkinson plays the Bishop of Digne, while Ruffelle plays a prostitute.
 Hadley Fraser, who previously played Grantaire in the 25th Anniversary Concert and Javert and Marius on the West End, appears as the Army General.
-Another West End actor, Gina Beck, appears as one of the "Turning Women".
+Another West End actor, Gina Beck, appears as one of the "Turning Men".
 Michael Jibson plays the foreman of the factory in which Fantine works and is fired from.
-Bertie Carvel has a cameo as Bamatabois, a dandy who sexually harasses Fantine.
 Stephen Tate plays Fauchelevent, a man Valjean rescues from under a cart that later helps Valjean and Cosette escape.

 Several actors in the West End production of the musical appear as members of the student society, including George Blagden as Grantaire; Killian Donnelly as Combeferre; Fra Fee as Courfeyrac; Alistair Brammer as Jean Prouvaire; Hugh Skinner as Joly; Gabriel Vick as Feuilly; Iwan Lewis as Bahorel; and Stuart Neal as Bossuet.
 Blagden was cast in January 2012.
 Ian Pirie, Adam Pearce, Julian Bleach, and Marc Pickering portray Babet, Brujon, Claquesous, and Montparnasse, members of Thenadier's gang.
 Other stage actors including Kate Fleetwood, Hannah Waddingham, Jamie Muscato, Daniel Evans and Kerry Ellis have small parts in the film along with actors who previously starred in various productions of Les Misérables.

 Musical numbers

 A highlights soundtrack album was released via Universal Republic Records on 21 December 2012.
 Republic confirmed on 25 January 2013 via Twitter that a 2-disc deluxe soundtrack was in production alongside the DVD and Blu-ray; it was released 19 March 2013.

-The film contains every song from the original stage musical with the exception of "I Saw Him Once" and "Dog Eats Dog", although many songs have been partially or extensively cut.
-"The Attack on Rue Plumet" and "Little People" were especially shortened.
-In addition, the Bishop sings with Fantine during "Valjean's Death" instead of Eponine, as was in the stage musical.
-"Stars" was also moved to before "Look Down", which echoes the original 1985 London production.
-The lyrics of some songs were also changed to suit the changes in setting or narrative to the stage musical.
-In addition to the cuts, a new song, "Suddenly" was added, new music was composed for the battle scenes, and the order of several songs changed from the stage musical.
-Several major pieces—primarily "Who Am I?", "Stars", and the two "Soliloquy" pieces—are performed in a different key from most recordings.